Paint Stewardship Permanent Regulations

 History

 On August 26, 2024, CalRecycle conducted an informal workshop to solicit feedback from the public, the regulated community, and other interested persons on regulatory concepts to define new terms and modify certain plan and annual report requirements, the procedure for imposing administrative civil penalties, and existing sections that were duplicative of CalRecycle practices.
+A copy of the workshop materials was published at the public notice in advance of the workshop.

 Contact